daniel-saunders/daniel-saunders.github.io/first_pc_build.md

 * RAM
     * DDR4 8GB
     * I'm pretty good at monitoring my RAM usage.
 My work machine boasts 16GB, and I do feel sorry for 14G of those bytes, which simply don't do much the majority of the time.
 Sure, they help a bit, but knowing my two other laptops run wonderfully with 1/4 of that.
-That said, 4 GB is low given the rest of this build, so 8 GB tis.
+To begin with 4 GB is fine, and we'll see if its the bottle neck.

 * Case
     * [CiT Dark Soul], £35 from amazon.
     * Cheap as chips, with a nice window on the side.

 * Hard-drive
-    * 256 GB Samsung m.2, £116 from [Amazon](https://www.amazon.co.uk/gp/product/B01MSE30WA/ref=ox_sc_sfl_title_3?ie=UTF8&smid=A3P5ROKL5A1OLE&th=1)
+    * 256 GB Samsung Evo, £80 on [Amazon](https://www.amazon.co.uk/Samsung-inch-Solid-State-Drive/dp/B00P736UEU/?tag=logicaincre05-21), quite incredible reviews.
-    * This thing should be a beast!